wishy-gift/html-include-chunks-webpack-plugin/README.md

 ## Options

-Takes no options, but uses `webpackConfig.output.publicPath` and requires that `entryKey` in `HtmlWebpackConfig` is specified
+Takes no options, but uses `webpackConfig.output.publicPath` and requires that `entryKey` in `HtmlWebpackConfig` is specified, as the `entryKey` is used to filter the chunks

 ## Example